gro-intelligence/api-client/docs/querying-data.md

 Making your query more specific will speed up your query by limiting the amount of data requested.

 ## Get Data frame
-Data frames are a popular format for viewing data responses, and our `gro_client` library offers you the ability to view your data series in a data frame.
+Data frames are a popular format for viewing data responses, and our `GroClient` class offers you the ability to view your data series in a data frame.
 If you've imported the library into your file, as follows:
 ```py
 from api.client.gro_client import GroClient
 ```